Find your Feelgood Health

-Here are Ceitanna’s top 5 tips for to prepare and cook healthier BBQ food:
+Here are 5 top tips to prepare and cook healthier BBQ food

-- Go for small thick steaks rather than larger thin ones, as this reduces the surface area for char-grilling.
-Lean beef steaks are often around only 6 per cent fat and are rich in protein, iron and zinc.
+1. Go for small thick steaks rather than larger thin ones, as this reduces the surface area for char-grilling.
+The leaner cuts of meat can significantly reduce the salt and saturated fat intake.
+Lean beef steaks for example, are often around only 6 per cent fat and are rich in protein, iron and zinc.

-- Halloumi cheese is a great BBQ food for vegetarians as it doesn’t melt and keeps its shape and texture.
-Thread chunks of cheese, alternating with button mushrooms, chunks of peppers and thick slices of courgette, onto skewers and drizzle with a little olive oil.
+3. Halloumi cheese is a great BBQ food for vegetarians as it doesn’t melt and keeps its shape and texture.
+Thread chunks of cheese, alternating with button mushrooms, chunks of peppers and onions and thick slices of courgette and aubergine, onto skewers and drizzle with a little olive oil.
 Place on the barbecue first or away from the meat to avoid contamination.
 Cook for 20 minutes.
 The cheese is fairly low in fat and a rich source of calcium.
 The peppers provide vitamin C and beta-carotene, while the courgettes are a good source of folate.